Extremely Rare Map of the World Showing Theory of the Winds

 The review and reception of the Systeme des Vents

 Lartigue submitted his report for review by the Académie des Sciences after he annotated a Depôt de la Marine chart, dated 1835, and before 1840, when his pamphlet was published.
 As mentioned above, a committee was set up to perform the review, with three Academicians appointed.
 These were Freycinet, whose expertise in this area was well known, the head of the French charting body, Beautemps-Beaupré, and the astronomer Savary.
 Interestingly, both Savary and Freycinet died in summer 1841, only a year after this work was reviewed—this report was one of their last acts.

-The committee took its time in reviewing the essay and the accompanying chart, as Lartigue had to request that they pass judgement on what they had examined so far, before he was recalled to duty at sea.
+The committee took its time in reviewing the essay and the accompanying chart, and Lartigue had to request that they pass judgment on what they had examined so far before he was recalled to duty at sea.
 The committee approved of his work.
-Their report, which was accepted by the Académie in spring 1840, according to the l’Institut periodical, was favourable and encouraged Lartigue to extend his work to the polar seas.
+Their report, which was accepted by the Académie in spring 1840, according to the l’Institut periodical, was favorable and encouraged Lartigue to extend his work to the polar seas.